Informing policy. Improving health.

 Improve the health of Kansans through non-partisan research, education and engagement that support effective policymaking.

 To achieve our vision and mission, we believe that a broad approach is needed.
 To make decisions that improve the health of Kansans, policymakers must understand how our health is influenced by a range of factors.
 Among these are the lifestyle choices we make; our socioeconomic status; our diversity; our schools; the quality and connectedness of our communities; and the financing, organization and effectiveness of our public health and health care systems.

 KHI carries out its mission of helping policymakers understand the linkages between these factors and the health of Kansans in several ways.
-We conduct research and provide policy analysis.
-We convene conversations, sponsor educational forums and offer technical assistance.
+We provide educational forums, conduct research and policy analysis, and convene conversations.

 Our Core Values

 - Health is an essential component of well-being.

 - A number of social and community factors, in addition to medical care, are important in determining how healthy we are as communities and as a state.

 - Transformation of the health system is necessary to better focus on improving the health of populations.